jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

 # Meander for Practical Data Transformation

 As Clojure programmers we love data.
 We believe that, at its core, programming is just data manipulation.
-To that end, Clojure provides fantastic data literals for wonderful immutable data structures.
-Moreover it provides a swiss-army knife of functions for manipulation of data.
-But as our data grows more complex, things become difficult, our beautiful declarative data transformation pipeline becomes a nested mess.
-We wind up, yet again, playing computer in our head.
+To that end, Clojure provides fantastic data literals for its immutable data structures.
+Moreover core provides tons of functions for manipulation of data.
+But as our data grows more complex, things become difficult.
+Our beautiful declarative data transformation pipeline becomes a nested mess.
+We wind up, yet again, playing computer in our heads.

-In this tutorial we are slowly going to build up to understand how Meander can be used in Clojure to solve practical data transformation problems.
+In this tutorial we are going to build up slowly to understand how Meander can be used to solve practical data transformation problems.
 We will start with simple examples and move to move complicated ones, hopefully choosing problems that reflect the sorts of menial data transformation tasks we all encounter in our day jobs.
-Let's start with some vanilla clojure code.
+Let's start with some vanilla Clojure code.

 ```clojure
 (def person